-Right now, the whole world is grounded due to COVID-19, which means that any travel plans have had to be temporarily shelved for the next few months.
-Although it’s for the greater good, it’s still a disappointment, as flights and hotel bookings have had to be canceled or postponed, and trips that you’ve excitedly planned for months are now in limbo.
-The good news is, if we all do our part and hunker down, we will be able to travel again soon, but in the meantime, there are plenty of ways to re-create the experiences and sensations of travel right in your own home.
+Presidents Day is a great time to go on a vacation, but since the whole world is still grounded due to COVID-19, travel plans have had to be temporarily shelved.
+Unfortunately, flights and hotel bookings have had to be canceled or postponed, and trips that you’ve excitedly planned for months are now in limbo.
+The good news is, if we all do our part and hunker down, we will be able to travel again soon, but in the meantime, you can enjoy the upcoming holiday by re-creating the experiences and sensations of travel right in your own home.

 Way before any of us were hopping on planes for vacations, we were already armchair traveling with the help of stories, pictures, and our imagination, and now with the internet and social media on our side, it’s easier than ever for your mind to travel while your body stays at home.
-From reading a good travelogue to preparing a meal from your favorite country, these are the best ways to travel from inside your own home while staying put and isolating during the coronavirus shutdowns.
+From reading travel books to preparing a meal from your favorite country, we’ve listed here the best ways to travel from the comfort of your own home for a Presidents Day staycation.

 Read Travel Books